Genusbiz/docs/users/getting-started.md

 ---
-title: Getting started using Genus App Platform
+title: Getting started using Genus Apps
-description: Getting started using Genus App Platform as an end-user
+description: Getting started using Genus Apps as an end-user
 author: jtroset
 ---
 # Getting started